davaya/jadn2/docs/im-summary.md

 4.3.1 "Even though ECMAScript includes syntax for class definitions, ECMAScript objects are not fundamentally class-based such as those in C++, Smalltalk, or Java."

 6.1.1 Undefined Type
 6.1.2 Null Type
 6.1.3 Boolean Type
 6.1.4 String Type
 6.1.5 Symbol Type
 6.1.6.1 Number Type
 6.1.6.2 BigInt Type
-6.1.7 Object Type - key can be only string or symbol - symbol denotes object functions (e.g. asyncIterator) 20.1 Object Objects
+6.1.7 Object Type - key can be only string or symbol - symbol denotes object functions (e.g. asyncIterator)
+20.1 Object Objects
 20.2 Function Objects
 20.3 Boolean Objects
 20.4 Symbol Objects
 20.5 Error Objects
 21.1 Number Objects
 21.2 BigInt Objects
 21.3 Math Objects
 21.4 Date Objects
 22.1 String Objects
 22.2 RexExp Objects
 23.1 Array Objects
 23.2 TypedArray Objects
 24.1 Map Objects - "both the keys and values may be arbitrary ES language values" including "object" but not Array or ArraryBuffer (binary)
 24.2 Set Objects
 24.3 WeakMap Objects
 24.4 WeakSet Objects
 25.1 ArrayBuffer Objects - (Binary values)

-Objects do not mean Object-Oriented Programming:
+"Object" does not mean Object-Oriented Programming:
 The DEC PDP-11 1970's-era minicomputer has memory, registers, operations, and I/O.
 Even its 8- and 16-bit values operated on by machine-level instructions are objects with values and operations: